oven-sh/bun/docs/bundler/executables.md

 Bytecode compilation moves moves parsing overhead for large input files from runtime to bundle time.
 Your app starts faster, in exchange for making the `bun build` command a little slower.
 It doesn't obscure source code.

-**Experimental:** Bytecode compilation is an experimental feature introduced in Bun v1.1.30
+**Experimental:** Bytecode compilation is an experimental feature introduced in Bun v1.1.30.
+Only `cjs` format is supported (which means no top-level-await).
+Let us know if you run into any issues!

 ### What do these flags do?